gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/01_cloning.md

    ```
 4. You should see the project files and be able to use all Git commands as usual.

+### Clone

+A clone is a local copy of a repository.
+It allows you to make changes asynchronously and synchronize them with remote copies of the repository.

 ## Step 4: Work with the Cloned Repository

 - You can now edit files, stage changes, commit, and push updates to the remote repository.